yahoo/elide-doc/pages/guide/03-security.md

 1. `ReadPermission` on any field on `Comment<99>`

 If all of these checks succeed, then the response will succeed.
-The contents of the response are then determined by evaluating the `ReadPermission` on each field–if a field does not have an annotation, then access defaults to whatever is specified at the entity level.
-For example, if `ReadPermission` on `Comment` is true, then an unannotated field will be returned in the response; but if `ReadPermission` on `Comment` is false, then only annotated fields that return true from their `ReadPermission` will be returned in the response.
+The contents of the response are then determined by evaluating the `ReadPermission` on each field.
+The response will contain the subset of fields where `ReadPermission` is granted.
+If a field does not have an annotation, then access defaults to whatever is specified at the entity level.
+If the entity does not have an annotation, access defaults to whatever is specified at the package.
+If the package does not have an annotation, access defaults to granted.

 #### Update
 `UpdatePermission` governs whether a model can be updated by a particular user.
 Update is invoked when an attribute's